Dynamical Programming for off-the-grid dynamic Inverse Problems: Numerical results

 The two phantoms are also from \cite[Sec.
 6]{BrediesNumerics}.
 In the notation of this work, we would say that, for example, phantom 1 is represented by

-Similarly phantom 2 is the sum of 3 Dirac masses, both phantoms are shown here in Figure~\ref{fig: GT images}.
-In the setting of Section~\ref{sec: general LO}, we choose $\varphi_0=0.1$ (as 10 is much larger than 2 or 3 which is the mass of phantoms 1 and 2 respectively), and
+Similarly phantom 2 is the sum of 3 Dirac masses, both phantoms are shown here in Figure~\Rref{fig: GT images}.
+In the setting of Section~\Rref{sec: dynamical programming}, we choose $\varphi_0=0.1$ (as 10 is much larger than 2 or 3 which is the mass of phantoms 1 and 2 respectively), and

 For phantom 1 we have $\alpha=\beta=0.5$, $T=21$, and $\alpha=\beta=0.1$, $T=51$ for phantom 2.
 The algorithm of \cite{BrediesNumerics} found online\footnote{\url{https://github.com/panchoop/DGCG\_algorithm/commit/553a564fd8641abcfac6067ebf51a900a6a91d0f}} is run with original parameters as a baseline, although with a time limit of 5 days when necessary.
 This is compared with multiple variants of the random and uniform algorithms described at the beginning of the section.
 The uniform algorithms are run to convergence and the random variants are run for 100 and 10,000 iterations for phantoms 1 and 2 respectively.
-Figure~\ref{fig: balanced reconstructions} shows the reconstructions of each algorithm with default parameters, each image is visually equivalent.
-The convergence behaviour is shown in Figure~\ref{fig: balanced convergence}.
+Figure~\Rref{fig: balanced reconstructions} shows the reconstructions of each algorithm with default parameters, each image is visually equivalent.
+The convergence behaviour is shown in Figure~\Rref{fig: balanced convergence}.
 The energy plots confirm that each reconstruction has approximately the same energy, although we find that the random mesh algorithm finds the lowest energy, closely followed by the uniform mesh.
 Similarly, the sparsity of each final reconstruction is equal.
 The greatest difference between algorithms is run-time.
 The random and uniform mesh algorithms are over 100 times faster than that of \cite{BrediesNumerics} in both examples.